laurencejbelliott/roswebcomponents/docs/ui-components.md

 [Home](https://github.com/laurencejbelliott/roswebcomponents) | [Action Functions](/docs/action-functions.md) | [Listener Functions](/docs/listener-functions.md) | [UI Components](/docs/ui-components.md)
 # UI Components
-This library provides a number of custom HTML elements with their own unique tags and attributes.
+This library provides a number of custom  elements with their own unique tags and attributes.
 Each element connects to ROS, either to provide a graphical interface for requesting an action on the connected robot, or to continuously display the latest data from a topic published by said robot.

 ## Action Components
 ### cancel-button